Empress Elisabeth of Austria: Assassination

 Countess Sztáray noticed a small brown stain above the left breast of the Empress.
 Alarmed that Elisabeth had not recovered consciousness, she informed the captain of her identity, and the boat turned back to Geneva.
-Elisabeth was carried back to the Hotel Beau-Rivage by six sailors on a stretcher improvised from a sail, cushions and two oars.
-Fanny Mayer, the wife of the hotel director, a visiting nurse, and the countess undressed Elisabeth and removed her shoes, at which point Sztáray noticed a few small drops of blood and a small wound.
+Elisabeth was carried back to the Hôtel Beau-Rivage by six sailors on a stretcher improvised from a sail, cushions and two oars.
+Fanny Mayer, the wife of the hotel's director, a visiting nurse, and the Countess undressed Elisabeth and removed her shoes, at which point Sztáray noticed a few small drops of blood and a small wound.
 When they then removed her from the stretcher to the bed, she was clearly dead.
 Frau Mayer believed the two audible breaths she heard the Empress take as she was brought into the room were her last.
 Two doctors, Dr. Golay and Dr. Mayer arrived, along with a priest, who was too late to grant her absolution.
 Mayer incised the artery of her left arm to ascertain death and found no blood.
 She was pronounced dead at 2:10 p.m.
 Everyone knelt down and prayed for the repose of her soul, and Countess Sztáray closed Elisabeth's eyes and joined her hands.

 Elisabeth had been the Empress of Austria for 44 years.
+She was survived by her husband, two children and nine grandchildren.

 When Franz Joseph received the telegram informing him of Elisabeth's death, his first fear was that her death was caused by suicide.
 It was only when a later message arrived, detailing the assassination, that he was reassured on that point.
 The telegram asked permission to perform an autopsy, and the response was that whatever procedures were prescribed should be adhered to.